Akshitaag/Classification-Compare/readme.md

-# Classifiaction-Compare
+# Classification-Compare

-### A simple Node web app that compares accuracy of various classification algorithms.The user can input a .csv file and the output is a table showing accuracy and graphs of various classification algorithms.
+ A simple Node web app that compares accuracy of various classification algorithms on the given dataset.The user can upload a .csv file and the output is a table showing accuracy and graphs of various classification algorithms.

 ## This app inputs: